Home-School-Agreement Please read this document

 Forest School

-This academic year we have our Forest School sessions timetabled for a Tuesday afternoon.
+This academic year we have our Forest School sessions timetabled for a Thursday morning.
 We provide the children with waterproof trousers and the children wear their wellies.
 We prefer the children to have their arms covered when we go to Forest School to avoid stinging nettle stings.
-We also occasionally head down to Forest School or onto the field to experience different weather.
+We also occasionally head down to Forest School ,or onto the field, on other days to experience different weather.
 For this reason we ask families to keep a pair of wellies in school all the time.

 Physical Education

 Our PE day this term is Wednesday.
-We ask the children to come into school in their PE kits on that day.
-We will be giving the children the opportunity to ride our balance bikes as well as their usual PE lessons.
-Please send your child to school in trainers on Wednesdays.
+We ask the children to come into school in their PE kits and with trainers on that day.
+We also like to get our balance and pedal bikes out on a Friday, if the weather is good, so we ask children to wear their PE kits on Friday as well.

 Phonics